What an actuary does

 Once you have your bachelor’s degree, you can enter the professional ranks.

-You should know, however, that this profession is governed by professional orders such as the Canadian Institute of Actuaries (CIA).
+You should know, however, that this profession is governed by professional orders such as the Canadian Institute of Actuaries (This hyperlink will open in a new tab).
+(CIA).
 To climb the corporate ladder, you have to keep working hard to earn the designations awarded by the CIA, in the following order:

 Actuaries who specialize in property and casualty insurance will obtain these credentials once they pass the Society of Actuaries and Casualty Actuarial Society (CAS) exams.